 Set in a small, orthodox village named Madhavpur, Gulaab Gang is the story of Rajjo, a woman who is inflicted with a peculiar “disease” right from her childhood: she wants to study.
-Brutally snubbed by her cruel step-mother, and treated with black magic for supposedly being possessed, Rajjo stubbornly holds on to her passion for completing her education.
+She is subjected to different kinds of torture by her evil stepmom, but nothing can stop her.

 Years pass by.
 Now an adult Rajjo (Madhuri Dixit) has set up an Ashram, her own abode where she shelters distressed women and provides free education to little girls.
 Here, the inmates don pink (gulaabi in Hindi) saris and work as craftswomen for a living.
 Alongside, they are trained the art of self-defense to smack the hell out of wife-beating husbands and corrupt politicians.
 Rajjo is lovingly addressed as “Didi” by her girls, and together they are the Gulaab Gang.